mlgid-project/mlgidGUI/docs/WORKFLOW.md

 ![image-viewer](./images/addcif.png)

 After the import, the simulation automatically calculates rings for powder diffraction.
-The file now appears in the CIF-Files tab of the project view.
-The user can change the angle of incidence and can set a custom contact plane.
+The file now appears in the CIF-Files tab of the project manager.
+The user can change the angle of incidence and set a custom contact plane.

 ![CIF-Files tab in the Project Manager](./images/ciffiles.png)

 ## Data Export

-The current progress is saved in a project-folder at the users home directory.
+The current progress is saved in a project folder at the user's home directory.
 Additionally, the data can be exported as an H5 file.
 An export in the Pascal-VOC format allows the user to use the dataset for ML-based object detection.